number571/go-peer/README.md

 Thus, the problem of the sixth stage of anonymity is formed by the difficulty of finding the true subjects of information with three or more users not related to each other by common goals and interests.
 This is possible when using blind routing in conjunction with probabilistic packet polymorphism, where blind routing ensures packet diffusion, propagates it and makes each node in the network a potential recipient, and probabilistic polymorphism provides packet confusion, leads to a blurring of the role of information subjects, blurs the line between sending and receiving.
 Based on the above criteria, virtual routing is already formed, which hides and breaks the connection between the object and its subjects, leading to the emergence of the sixth stage of anonymity.

 ## Template
+> Creating a node with a port setting to accept data and a listening function
 ```go
 package main